GLP-1 for Your Wedding: What to Know Before You Start.

 Will I regain the weight after the wedding?

-Not automatically, but stopping without a foundation underneath it makes regain likely, research shows about two-thirds returns within a year of stopping.
+Not automatically, but stopping without a foundation underneath makes regain far more likely.
+Trial data puts it around two-thirds within a year.

 Does microdosing a GLP-1 work for a wedding timeline?

 It's a real trend, but not an FDA-approved or clinically studied protocol.
-It's a conversation for a doctor.
+Talk to your doctor.

 🤎

-Want tips like these in your inbox every month?
+Want tips in your inbox?
 Sign up for The Monthly Newsletter.
 No BS, only the good stuff.